cudoventures/cudos-docs/docs/node/overview/introduction.md

 To ensure maximum uptime and availability
 1. Validators should ensure they always run a correct version of the software.
-2. Validators should implement a Sentry Node Architecture to protect their node from DDoS attacks.
+2. Validators should implement a Sentry Node Architecture with several geographically distributed sentries.

 :::